emojicode/emojicode.github.io/src/reference/controlflow.md

 If the *condition* evaluates to 👍, the code block will be executed, and if it evaluates to 👎 it'll be ignored.

-This example will display “a is greater than” b if the content for variable *a* is greater than *b*:
+This example will display “a is greater than b” if the content for variable *a* is greater than *b*:

 ```
 ↪️ a ▶️ b 🍇
-  😀 🔤a is greater than🔤❗️
+  😀 🔤a is greater than b🔤❗️
 🍉
 ```